 The Neocortex 3D Inspection Application delivers accurate 3D using just the right mix of sensors – whether cameras, state-of-the-art structured light sensors, lasers, infrared signals, time of flight, or other devices.
 Through high-speed parallel processing, Universal delivers real-time inspection of complex objects or parts too large for one sensor.
 It can also be combined with other applications for inspecting a wide range of fixed or deformable objects, either clear or reflective, as well as deliver qualitative assessments of surfaces such as wood.

 Identifying complex parts randomly placed in a bin is a specialty of Universal Robotics.
-With the introduction of the Random Bin Picking application, Universal delivers a high-resolution structured light sensor combined with GigE cameras for 3D resolution down to 0.5mm.
-Random bin picking is often combined with part inspection prior to placing the part in the next step of the process.
+With the introduction of the Neocortex Random Bin Picking Application, Universal delivers high speed 3D using a range of off-the-shelf sensors for picking hard-to-identify objects with single arm articulating 6-axis robots or 3 to 4-axis delta robots.
+Random bin picking is often combined with bar code reading and part inspection to enable robotic sorting when placing the part in the correct location for next step of the process.

 Universal Robotics brings expertise to enable identifying a wide range of deformable bags.
 Universal’s patent pending technology found in the Neocortex Random Bag Picking Application enables object recognition of highly reflective bags with or without labels, including partially filled clear bags.
 Whether the bags are black, white, Mylar or clear, or burlap, this application locates multiple bags for real-time robot vision guidance.